 - Avoid using those fabric-softening static-free sheets that are often scented.
 You know how they feel waxy when you take them out of the box?
 Well, this stuff builds up on your clothes and on your lint filter!
 Ask yourself if you really need to be using those sheets.
 If you want to use them you need to take out the filter and wash the screen with hot soapy water and an old toothbrush approximately every six months.

-Tub / Shower Cleaning
+Tub / Shower and Sink: Cleaning and Drain Clearing

 Your tub / shower surface should be cleaned with a non-abrasive cleaner.
 Products such as Comet and Ajax contain a gritty abrasive that when used will take the finish off.
 We highly recommend: